-At first, I was explaining only as much of my challenges that were needed so the reader would understand what I was trying to convey in these posts.
-Now I’ve come to the decision that explaining each time I mention my disability is ludicrous.
-After all, as of last month, I have over 700 people reading my blog.
-Yes, that isn’t an enormous number but it’s enough for me to write this page explaining what life is with the disability that I have.
-This way I can just insert a link to this page where it is needed.
+At first, I was explaining only as much of my challenges that were needed so the reader would understand what I was trying to convey in those posts.
+I finally realized that explaining each time I mention my disability was ludicrous.
+I can just insert a link to this page where it is needed.
 Those who have already read this page can ignore the link and finish reading the post.
 Those who want to know what I’m talking about can follow the link and learn.

 I had a stroke in 1972 when I was 17 years old.
 I was left completely paralyzed on the right side of my body.
 Through physical and occupational therapy I gained back some of what I lost.
 Still, I do struggle with much of what is done on a day-to-day basis.